Published: December 28, 2021

 8. Celebrities are flocking to YouTube.

 There’s an increasing number of YouTube channels run by celebrities.
-These celebs are using YouTube not only to make a little extra income and get extra exposure, they’re also using the platform to connect with fans.
+These celebs are using YouTube not only to make a little extra income and get exposure, but they’re also using the platform to connect with fans.
 Some of these celebs include Arianna Grande, Rihanna, and Gordon Ramsay.

-YouTube Video Statistics
+YouTube Video Statistics for 2022

 YouTube wouldn’t be what it is today without its videos.
-From viral sensations like Psy’s “Gangnam Style” to odd videos like “The Annoying Orange,” most of pop culture as we know it can be traced back to a YouTube video.
-Here are some important statistics on the platform’s videos.
+From viral sensations like Psy’s “Gangnam Style” to odd video channels like “Annoying Orange,” we can trace most pop culture as we know it back to a YouTube video.
+Here are some statistics on the platform’s videos.

-12. 95% of the most popular videos are music videos.
+12. 93% of the most popular videos are music videos.

 YouTube Usage Statistics

 The lifeline of YouTube, as well as other websites, is its users and visitors.
 In YouTube’s case, however, the users themselves are the source of the content that the world sees.
-As such, it’s important to see the facts and figures that YouTube’s users generate worldwide.
+As such, it’s essential to see the facts and figures that YouTube’s users generate worldwide.

 17. YouTube is available in 80 different languages.